 The FA1 is available in transparent black housing with wavy patterns.
 In this review, we have our hands on the other color scheme in red and blue, with the same curvy design faceplates that show off a mesmerizing effect reflecting light at certain angles.

 As explained by FiiO, the patterns are inspired by different forms of water, you can see the 3D design resembles ripples/water waves which symbolizes the swiftness and dynamics of the sound.

 High purity SPC cable & Connectors

-MMCX termination is adapted on the FA1 supplied with a stock silver-plated oxygen-free copper cable in 4-braid design.
-The connection is firm and the cable feels soft and tough enough to withstand some stress and sweat, alongside professionally over molded parts and metallic covers over the y-split and slider.
+MMCX termination is adapted on the FA1 supplied with a stock silver-plated oxygen-free copper cable in a 4-braid design.
+The connection is firm and the cable feels soft and tough enough to withstand some stress and sweat, alongside professionally over-molded parts and metallic covers over the y-split and slider.